 Patrick Henry College is neutral in regard to student borrowing to pay for educational expenses.
 The College recognizes that this is a personal decision that must be made by each student and his family.
-Financial aid requests from families with strong convictions against debt will be assessed on the same basis as families without similar convictions.

 Because the College is recognized by the Department of Education as an eligible institution, PHC families are eligible to take advantage of student loans.
 To take advantage of these benefits, please be sure to use the College’s OPE ID number 039513-00.